-- Cut the apples in thin uniform slices.
+- Cut the apples into thin, uniform slices.
 You want them to be about ¼" thick.
-Thicker slices won't cook as well, and thinner ones can become mushy.
+Thicker slices won't cook either, and thinner ones can become mushy.

 - Cover the edges of the pie with a pie shield or tin foil to keep the crust from browning too much.

 - Let the pie cool completely before cutting it into slices.
-This allows the juices to be absorbed into the filling, so it will look cleaner and stay together better.
+This allows the juices to be absorbed into the filling, making it look cleaner and stay together better.

-- This pie is delicious served warm or cold.
+- This pie is delicious eaten warm or cold.
 We love warm slices of pie with vanilla ice cream and extra caramel topping and cold slices with whipped cream.

 You want to choose firm and crunchy apples that will hold up to high heat as they bake.
 Some of the best varieties are Jonagold, Granny Smith, Honeycrisp, Braeburn, Gala, Rome, and Golden Delicious.
 Using a combination of sweet and tart apples will also give you a good flavor in the pie.